If you own a rental property in England, did you know that the law changed in April 2021?

 What is a landlord electrical safety certificate?

-A landlord electrical safety certificate is when an electrician, engineer or other ‘competent person’ tests the electrical installations in a rental property to make sure they are working as they should.
+A landlord electrical safety certificate is when an electrician, engineer or other ‘competent person’ tests the electrical installation in a rental property to make sure they are working as they should.

 - Light fittings